kosshishub/kosshis_qol_scripts/README.md

 # Random QOL scripts
+A small collection of random low-quality scripts that may or may not be worth sharing

 ## youtube_towatch_autoremover.js
 A tampermonkey script.
 Removes videos from youtube's towatch list when watched (in the playlist)